 The homepage is optimized to provide users a browsing experience; it is not focused exclusively on generating conversions and app downloads.

-Always follow through with a dedicated post-click experience
+Always follow through with a dedicated post-click landing page

 When you connect ads to your homepage instead of a dedicated post-click page, you risk losing the prospect’s interest in your offer and its credibility.
 Always follow through the claims made in your ads with a page that tells the same story and matches what the user is looking for.